Le Coq Sportif Logo

 Le Coq Sportif Logo 1966-1968

-In 1966, the designers removed many details, leaving only the triangle, the brand name, and the silhouette of a bird without legs and head.
-They also turned the rooster to the left and changed the position of the inscription.
-“Le Coq Sportif” is now inside the blue rectangle at the bottom of the logo.
+In 1966, the designers removed many details, leaving only the triangle, the brand name, and the bird’s silhouette, depicted without legs or a head.
+They also turned the rooster to the left and changed the inscription’s placement.
+Now, “Le Coq Sportif” is inside a blue rectangle at the bottom of the logo.

 1968 – 1973